Best daily deals

 A good headphone app can extend the lifetime of your wireless headphones and earbuds.

 Software features and mobile companion apps are great for more than just basic firmware updates.
-The useful apps let you access various features like virtual EQ modules, onboard control customization, find my earbuds, and more.
+The useful apps let you access features like EQ and other enhancements, onboard control customization, find my earbuds, and more.
 The Sony Headphones Connect app even lets you decide whether you want the app to prioritize connection stability or audio quality.

 Headphones may collect data from you

 If a headset comes with a companion app, it’s quite possible that the app collects data from you and even sends it to third parties.
-Bose has been embroiled in lawsuits, and Google is always under suspicion.
-All companies flirt with data collection to some degree, whether they bury liability clauses throughout novel-length terms of service agreements, or force you to accept certain agreements before fully knowing the app’s features.
+Bose has been embroiled in lawsuits, for example.
+All companies flirt with data collection to some degree, whether they bury clauses throughout novel-length terms of service agreements, or force you to accept agreements before fully knowing the app’s features.
 In all fairness, not every company is out to get you, or sell your data for profit.
 Some use apps for internal marketing purposes, and to better their online services.

-This is one of those things that sound similar, but mean very different things.
-Noise isolation means that the product physically sits between your ear and outside sound, thus blocking outside noise from entering your ear.
+Noise isolation means that the product physically obstructs outside sound, thus blocking outside noise from entering your ear.

 Battery life matters, but only so much

-Depending on what variant of wireless headphones you purchase, battery life may or may not be a huge concern.
-On- and over-ear headphones have much longer standalone battery life than wireless and true wireless earbuds.
-Most wireless headphones provide at least 18 hours of playtime on a single charge, and most traditional wireless earbuds provide at least 8 hours of playtime.
-True wireless earbuds average 4-5 hours of listening on a single charge.
+Depending on the type of wireless headphones, battery life may or may not be a huge concern.
+On- and over-ear headphones have much longer battery life than wireless and true wireless earbuds.
+Most wireless headphones provide at least 20 hours of playtime on a single charge, while true wireless earbuds offer 4-8 hours of listening on a single charge.

-All kinds of wireless headphones and earbuds usually support fast charging.
+Most wireless headphones and earbuds support fast charging.
 Usually, you’ll see a specification that cites something like 10 minutes of charging provides an hour of playtime.
-Most headphones support a more efficient version of fast charging, which can supply hours of listening after just 10 minutes of charge.

 Athletes need a water-resistant headset with an IP rating